 12. Choose the right hem finish for your garment and the fabric you used.
 Handstitched ones look good on dressy pants and skirts.
 Machine stitched hems work on denim and cotton and can give a more casual vibe.
 If you use a sheer or delicate fabric try a machined roll hem or one done on an overlocker/serger.
 Knits look good with a twin needle hem.

 13. Press your finished garment really well.
 I can’t stress this enough.
 Bouncy un-pressed edges and seams look unfinished and don’t give the professional look that we’re after here.
-It’s a good idea to invest in
+It’s a good idea to invest in a silk organza pressing cloth that has a high melt point and can be used with almost any iron temperature, plus it’s see-through so you can be accurate with

 14. Finally, how about some added extra’s like a fancy coat chain to hang up with?
-Or what about adding a little extra edging/binding insert along the seam where lining meets garment (tutorial here)?
+Or what about adding a little extra edging/binding insert along the seam where the lining meets the garment (tutorial here)?
 Or a fancy print instead of plain fabric to line your garment with?
 You could use a contrast fabric to bind the seams of an unlined garment too.

 There are probably other ideas to add to this list and if you can think of something that I’ve missed, please mention it in the comments and I’ll edit my post with credit to you 🙂